Stay in the Loop

 This summer, another cohort of teenage students in our area graduated from the Philadelphia Music Alliance for Youth (PMAY) Artists’ Initiative.
 This unique local program, now in its eighth year, supports young musicians from communities that have been historically excluded from classical music professions.

-PMAY primarily enrolls students whose heritage is Latino, Black, African, Native American, South Asian or Southeast Asian.
+PMAY primarily enrolls students whose heritage is Latino, Black, African, Native American, South Asian, or Southeast Asian.
 According to program director Najib Wong, “fewer than five percent” of professional musicians in the symphony orchestra field represent these backgrounds.
 While PMAY doesn’t provide the music lessons themselves, it provides mentorship, opportunities, and connections that give young people better chances to secure careers in music.
 These include masterclasses, group recitals, mock auditions, and college application counseling.
 PMAY hosts “juries” to evaluate student progress each year, while students generally take lessons throughout the year with a private teacher or at one of PMAY’s partners, which include Temple Music Prep, Project 440, Settlement Music School, Philly Youth Orchestra, Musicopia, and Philadelphia Sinfonia.

 Battling imposter syndrome for underrepresented students

 Wong grew up in Singapore, where he says an opportunity for free trumpet lessons set him on his path to a music degree overseas and a full-time career.
-He appreciates the impact a single significant opportunity can have for a student, especially a student whose family has a low income or no connections in classical music.
+He appreciates the impact a single significant opportunity can have on a student, especially a student whose family has a low income or no connections in classical music.
 Lesson costs, instrument costs, time, and transportation access all create unequal challenges for music students, but feelings of isolation and “impostor syndrome” burden certain students as well.

 “They might come from a school or neighborhood where they might be the only one seriously passionate about classical music, and it's not something that their families or neighbors or friends do,” Wong explains.
 “They require a lot of reinforcement that it’s valid, that it's okay for them to do it.
 And just being part of this program, they see so many other students like them.”